juxt/astro-website/src/pages/blog/malcolm-is-going-to-clojured.md

 In this short video Malcolm tells us what he is going to be talking about at the conference.

-<iframe width="100%" height="415" src="https://www.youtube.com/embed/yBSb2VC5bjw" title="Malcolm is going to ClojureD!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="aspect-video w-full" src="https://www.youtube.com/embed/yBSb2VC5bjw" title="Malcolm is going to ClojureD!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>